drawveloper/grunt-ghost-upload/README.md

 Yikes!

 So, I did what any programmer tired of repetition does: I automated the process.

-This task uses your credentials to login and upload your theme.
+This task uses your credentials to login and upload your theme zip.

-Your credentials are expected to be in environment variables `GHOST_USER` and `GHOST_PASS`.

-Then, simply configure this task with the `zip` (path to your theme's zip) and `blog` (your blog id in Ghost Pro) properties and you're good to go.

 **DISCLAIMER:** This is a **major hack** and is in no way guaranteed to work for you :)

 Once the Ghost API is finished and public, I'll probably rewrite this using it.

 ## Getting Started
-This plugin requires Grunt `{%= grunt_version %}`
+This plugin requires Grunt `0.4.5`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: